bluepeach1121/miniCLIP/readme.md

 ## 1. Overview

-OpenAI's CLIP is a powerful multi-modal model trained on 400M (image, text) pairs, which is significantly large in both data size and compute.
-This repository aims to **scale down** those ideas for smaller academic or personal projects using Flickr30k.
+OpenAI's CLIP is a powerful  model trained on 400M (image, text) pairs, which is significantly large in both data size and compute.
+This repository aims to **scale down** those ideas for smaller personal projects using Flickr30k.
 We still follow the same core principle:

 1. Train an image encoder (ResNet-based) and text encoder (Linformer-based) to produce matching embeddings.
 2. Compute a contrastive loss on the NxN similarity matrix, pulling matched pairs together and pushing others apart.